marciof/Eon/specification/specification.md

 ## `get` ##

-Retrieves the value associated with a key in a collection map.
+Retrieves the value associated with a key in a map.

 If less or more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.